Curriculum for ages 7-9

 English Understand that language is selected for social contexts and that it helps to signal social roles and relationships (AC9E5LA01). |

 Health and Physical Education Explain how identities can be influenced by people and places, and how we can create positive Describe and demonstrate how respect and empathy can be expressed to positively influence relationships (AC9HP6P04).
 Describe strategies for seeking, giving or denying consent and rehearse how to communicate their intentions effectively and respectfully (AC9HP6P07).
-Analyse and rehearse protective behaviors and help-seeking strategies that can be used in a range of online and offline situations (AC9HP6P08). |
+Analyze and rehearse protective behaviors and help-seeking strategies that can be used in a range of online and offline situations (AC9HP6P08). |

 Digital Technologies Plan, create and communicate ideas and information, including collaboratively online, applying agreed ethical, social and technical protocols (ACTDIP022). |